Hi, I’m Ben.

 We see privacy as an obsession, not an obligation—right down to constructing a new, separate database for each nonprofit we partner with.

-We build what nonprofits with small-to-midsize teams ($1-20M budgets) actually need: AI that wins more grants with less effort.
+We build what nonprofits actually need: AI that wins more grants with less effort.
 Not because AI is the next big thing, but because we've been in their shoes.

 We're former ED's and development directors, and keep our part-time roles as grant writers and board members to stay close to our roots.